benjamonnguyen/Pomomo/README.md

 <a href="https://discord.com/api/oauth2/authorize?client_id=821952460909445130&permissions=15739904&scope=bot">Invite Pomomo to your server!</a>
 __________
+NOTE: This source code only includes Pomomo's base features and is no longer up to date with the actual Pomomo bot.
+However, if you self-host a bot using this code, it would still be fully functional!

 Pomomo was inspired by a need to balance productivity and socializing.
 It uses the proven Pomodoro technique which alternates periods of work and relaxation to maximize productivity while minimizing burnout.